openebs-archive/openebs-docs/docs/postgres.md

 4. **Create Storage Class**

    You must configure a StorageClass to provision cStor volume on cStor pool.
 In this solution we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
 The storage pool is created using the steps provided in the [Configure StoragePool](/docs/next/configurepools.html) section.
-Since PostgreSQL is a StatefulSet application, it requires only one replication at the storage level.
-So cStor volume `replicaCount` is 1.
-Sample YAML named **openebs-sc-disk.yaml**to consume cStor pool with cStorVolume Replica count as 1 is provided in the configuration details below.
+In this solution,PostgreSQL is a deployment.
+Since it requires replication at the storage level so cStor volume `replicaCount` is 3.
+Sample YAML named **openebs-sc-disk.yaml** to consume cStor pool with cStorVolume Replica count as 3 is provided in the configuration details below.

 5. **Launch and test PostgreSQL**

-   Install PostgreSQL on OpenEBS volume using the following command.
+   Install PostgreSQL deployment on OpenEBS volume using the following command.

    ```
-   helm install --name my-release persistence.storageClass=openebs-cstor-disk replication.slaveReplicas=2 stable/postgresql
+   helm install --name my-release --set persistence.storageClass=openebs-cstor-sparse  stable/postgresql
    ```

+   This will create a PostgreSQL deployment  with 3 replica of cStor volume with a PVC size of 8Gi.
+More details can be read from [here](https://github.com/helm/charts/tree/master/stable/postgresql).

 <br>